Customer Agreement

 21.3 The Customer shall have no rights to use or enjoy any of the Services following the date of effective termination of the Agreement.

-21.4 If the Agreement is properly terminated by the Customer under Clause 20.3, the Customer will be entitled to a refund of any Charges or other amounts paid by the Customer to BSITC under the Agreement with respect to Services that were to be provided after the date of effective termination.
-The amount of any such refund shall be calculated by BSITC on pro rata basis using any reasonable methodology.
+21.4 If the Agreement is properly terminated by the Customer under Clause 20.3 or Clause 23.8, the Customer will be entitled to a refund of any Charges or other amounts paid by the Customer to BSITC under the Agreement with respect to Services that were to be provided after the date of effective termination.
+The amount of any such refund shall be calculated by BSITC on a pro rata basis using any reasonable methodology.

-(a) the Customer must pay to BSITC all Charges and other amounts due under Agreement within 7 days following the date of effective termination of the Agreement, including amounts due with respect to Services that were to be provided after the date of effective termination (in particular, in the case of a Statement of Work covering both Development Services (as defined in Clause 5) and Hosted App Services (as defined in Clause 6), these amounts will include Charges for the Development Services and Charges for the first Hosted App Services Period (as defined in Clause 6), unless that Statement of Work expressly provides otherwise); and
+(a) the Customer must pay to BSITC all Charges and other amounts due under Agreement within 7 days following the date of effective termination of the Agreement, including amounts due with respect to Services that were to be provided after the date of effective termination (in particular, in the case of a Statement of Work covering both Development Services and Subscription Services, these amounts will include Charges for the Development Services and Charges for the first Subscription Period); and

 (b) the Customer shall not be entitled to any refund of any amounts previously paid to BSITC under the Agreement.